 How Vitamin D Protects Against Respiratory Infections

-It’s winter.
-We’re in the middle of the cold and flu season and still dealing with the COVID-19 pandemic, currently experiencing the Omicron variant surge.
+We’re in the middle of the cold and flu season and we came off 2 years dealing with the COVID-19 pandemic.
 Protecting your immune system is more important than ever.

 Vitamin D is a key player when it comes to immune protection and your fight against respiratory infections.
 Vitamin D is a fat-soluble vitamin that you need for immune function, bone, muscle, brain, and mental health.
 Even though it’s one of the most vital vitamins, most of our population is deficient in vitamin D. Raising the awareness of the importance of vitamin D and improving your body’s vitamin D levels is more crucial than ever.